amarkets Review: Pros, Cons, And How It Stacks Up | 2026 Update

 Yes, amarkets accepts Payoneer for depositing money.

-Account holders can send or receive funds via an ewallet, virtual bank account number in local currency, or a reloadable prepaid MasterCard debitcard.
+Account holders can send and receive funds using an e-wallet, a virtual bank account number in a local currency or a re-loadable prepaid MasterCard debit card.
 Money received can then be withdrawn to a bank account or used online / at points of sale with the Payoneer debit card.
 The company specializes in facilitating cross-border B2B payments.
 It provides cross-border transactions in 200 countries and territories and more than 150 local currencies, with its cross border wire transfers, online payments, and refillable debit card services.

 Payoneer is used by companies like Airbnb, Google, Amazon and Upwork to send large-scale payouts all over the globe.
 It's also used by eCommerce platforms like Rakuten, Walmart, Wish.com, and freelance marketplaces like Fiverr, Envato, and works in conjunction with ad networks to link these companies with publishers based out of their headquartered countries.